ckingbailey/download-artifact/README.md

 ### Download All Artifacts

 If the `name` input parameter is not provided, all artifacts will be downloaded.
-To differentiate between downloaded artifacts, by default a directory denoted by the artifacts name will be created for each individual artifact.
+To differentiate between downloaded artifacts, by default a directory denoted by the artifact's name will be created for each individual artifact.
 This behavior can be changed with the `merge-multiple` input parameter.

 Example, if there are two artifacts `Artifact-A` and `Artifact-B`, and the directory is `etc/usr/artifacts/`, the directory structure will look like this: